tam663/example-work/README.md

 recording of the simulated physical properties to become an O(1) operation rather than O(n2).

 ### 2) Monte Carlo Simulation of the Ising Model pdf
 - This is the [full report](/c++/Monte-Carlo-Simulation-of-the-Ising-Model.pdf) for this project.
-Section 2 contains various results regarding the implementation and optimisation of the program, while section 3 deals with the physical results of the simulation.
+Section 2 contains analysis the implementation and optimisation of the program, while section 3 deals with the physical results of the simulation.
 In short, speed-ups of approximately 95% were achieved in the implementation of the simulation by using methods of parallelisation and vectorised measuring.
 This allowed for larger lattices to be simulated, and thus more complex physical behaviours to be studied.